 Painted Dog Conservation

-- 900 children visited bush camp to learn about painted dogs
+- 900 children visited the bush camp to learn about painted dogs and how to protect them

-- 11 animals were rescued from wire traps and 89 poachers apprehended
+- 11 wild animals were rescued from wire traps and 89 poachers were apprehended

 - Anti-poaching teams spent more than 4,000 hours on patrol, collecting 1,100 snares and 12,784 wire traps.
 When the anti-poaching teams collect these, it means one less threat to painted dogs.